We all deserve to live a life we love

 I gained my yoga teaching qualification in Goa, India where i spent a month living and breathing amongst some of the most humble and valuable teachers I have come across.
 I now combine my dance career with teaching private and group yoga sessions in London and leading retreats abroad and aim to be able to share my love of what yoga and dance have brought into my life with anyone who is open to experiencing it.

-My classes are vinyasa flow, exploring basic postures, yogi breath, freedom of movements, beautiful playlists and i encourage my students to practice from a place of love and acceptance.
+My classes are a fluid vinyasa flow, exploring basic postures, yogi breath, freedom of movements, beautiful playlists and i encourage my students to practice from a place of love and acceptance.

 I am grateful to my family, friends, teachers and students and hope to be a guidance for anyone on the path of finding more ease and auntenticty in their lives.